Voice AI Agent Voice Bar

 The State of Agentic Interaction

-The way we interact with AI agents is evolving rapidly.
 We've moved from command-line interfaces to graphical UIs, from mouse-driven navigation to touch, and now we're adding voice as a first-class modality.
-But voice isn't replacing these interfaces—it's augmenting them in ways that require careful design thinking.
+Voice joins the existing interfaces rather than replacing them, and folding it in well takes some careful design.

 The Right-Hand Panel Pattern